ryanwonghc/Premier-League-Game-Classifier/Premier-League-Game-Recommender.md

 5. A statistically significant portion of games in the 'Best Games' set are close games
 6. A statistically significant portion of games in the 'Best Games' set are played during the latter stages of the season

 After this stage, I ended up with a dataframe with 8740 entries and 16 features.
-The relevant code is in the 'standardize_names.py' and 'Data Cleaning and Exploration.ipynb' files.
+The relevant code is in the ['Data Cleaning and Exploration.ipynb'](https://github.com/ryanwonghc/Premier-League-Game-Recommender/blob/master/Data%20Cleaning%20and%20Exploration.ipynb) file.

 ### Model Building and Performance